-ITEM CRITERIA FOR THE CLINICAL USE OF INTRAVENOUS IMMUNOGLOBULIN IN AUSTRALIA, SECOND EDITION (CRITERIA) PROPOSED REVISIONS TO THE CRITERIA SWG RATIONALE FOR PROPOSED CHANGE (A) Administrative) (B) Progressive (C) Programmed Chronic suppurative lung disease associated with hypogammaglobulinaemia caused by a recognised disease process or B cell depletion therapy and/or immunosuppressant therapy.
-Initial review is required at six months with subsequent reviews at least annually by the Treating Medical Specialist to assess the clinical benefit.
+ITEM CRITERIA FOR THE CLINICAL USE OF INTRAVENOUS IMMUNOGLOBULIN IN AUSTRALIA, SECOND EDITION (CRITERIA) PROPOSED REVISIONS TO THE CRITERIA SWG RATIONALE FOR PROPOSED CHANGE (A) Administrative) (B) Progressive (C) Programmed Medical Specialist to assess the clinical benefit.
+Documentation of clinical effectiveness is necessary for continuation of Ig therapy.
 Cessation of Ig therapy should be considered at least after each 12 months of treatment.
-If serum IgM and IgA levels are normalising this may suggest recovery of the immune system.
-Ig therapy should be extended as required to enable cessation of therapy in September/October, with repeat clinical and/or immunological evaluation before re- commencement of therapy.
-On review of an authorisation period An assessment of the clinical benefit during the review period will be made and trough or serum immunoglobulins (IgG, IgA and IgM) and a history of infection must be assessed AND A trial period of cessation of IVIg for the purpose of immunological evaluation is medically contraindicated on safety grounds (such as Neutropenia, immunosuppressant medications, active bronchiectasis and/or suppurative lung disease or severe hypogammaglobulinaemia persists where no significant improvement has occurred in the underlying condition).
+If serum IgM and IgA levels are trending upwards and close to normal and a trial might be considered if the patient is well.
+Once the patient has normal IgA and igM levels, the IgG is also likely to be normal and a trial off Ig therapy may be undertaken.
+Ig therapy should be extended as required to enable cessation of therapy in September/October, with repeat clinical and/or immunological evaluation before re-commencement of therapy.
+On review of an authorisation period An assessment of the clinical benefit during the review period will be made and trough or server review period will be made and trough or serum immunoglobulins (IgG, IgA and IgM) and a history of infection must be reviewed.
+A trial period of cessation of IVIg for the purpose of immunological evaluation is medically contraindicated on safety grounds (such as neutropenia, immunosuppressant medications, active bronchiectasis and/or suppurative lung disease or severe hypogammaglobulinaemia persists where no significant improvement has occurred in the underlying condition).